f-neri/FAST.R/README.md

 <!-- badges: end -->

-The goal of FASTR is to launch a user-friendly R shiny app to perform the data analysis and visualization for the FAST (Fully Automated Senescence Test) workflow.
+The goal of FASTR is to launch a user-friendly R shiny app to perform the data analysis and visualization for the Fully Automated Senescence Test (FAST) workflow.

 ## Installation